Roshi-Codes/BlueTeamBeast/PowerShell/Deploy Agents/Splunk/Readme.txt

 Warning: Currently the script only tries to start the service!
 If the service is installed but does not start this is currently not handled.
 A list of IPs and splunk forwarder status will be printed at the end and output to a file called "Forwarder_Status.txt"

+Planned Update:
+Run the install process as jobs so that more than the forwarder can be installed on more than one host at once.